circuitdao/docs/docs/user-guide/treasury.md

 In practice, governance should set the Treasury Maximum to the amount of accrued Savings Interest plus a buffer that can be used to cover bad debt in case it arises, and similarly for the Treasury Minimum, which should be set to a value greater than 0.

-Internally, the Treasury is made up of several coins whose balances are kept roughly even so that individual coins can accommodate deposits and withdrawals.
-The **Treasury Rebalance Ratio** sets how far the largest and smallest of these balances are allowed to diverge before the coins must be rebalanced.

 ## Statutes

 * **Approval Mod Hashes**: